-Refrigerant hoses carry the refrigerant from one component to the next.
-The hose should be a barrier type for R134a refrigerants and the specific style hose for the specific style fittings.
+Each must use its corresponding hose type.
 Most air conditioning systems use the #6 (5/16" ID), #8 (13/32" ID) or #10 (1/2" ID) refrigerant hose.
-Hoses need to be inspected occasionally for blistering, bulges, dry rot, chaffing, swelling, and hardening.
+Hoses need to be inspected occasionally for blistering, bulges, dry rot, chaffing, swelling, and or hardening.
 Check around hose fittings for traces of oil and dirt that may indicate a refrigerant leak.
 Keep hoses away from hot spots, moving parts, sharp edges, and oil leaks.

 Watch hose routings on machines that articulate.